 Do you accept people with trauma?

-If you suffer from PTSD/CPTSD and you suspect a kinbaku session could trigger trauma to resurface I ask you to not book a session.
+If you suffer from PTSD/CPTSD and you suspect a kinbaku session could trigger trauma to resurface I ask that you do not book a session.

 I am not a trained trauma specialist and therefore can not accept the responsibility of handling such a situation.

-If you know there is a probable chance, I ask you to not book a session for the safety of the both of us, as it is a big responsibility to hold space for such an event for a stranger.
+This is for the safety of the both of us, as it is a big responsibility to hold space for such an event for a stranger.

-If you have specific triggers that you think can be avoided, please communicate it in your booking request, so that we can discuss whether it seems reasonable to proceed,
+If you have specific triggers that you believe can be avoided, please communicate it in your booking request, so that we can discuss whether it seems reasonable to proceed,

 Does the session have to be of sexual nature?